-PVC-free initiative started in 2022 to get rid of PVC for secondary (on-going) & tertiary (done) packaging by 2030.
+A PVC-free initiative has been started in 2022 to reduce the use and remove when possible, PVC for secondary & tertiary packaging.
 Removing PVC from primary packaging (blisters to be replaced by PET, PP, PE, cardbox or paper) is under study with some providers and will be in place by 2030 for the medicines presenting the lowest level of barriers (stability).

 Some primary packaging, mainly glass used for ampoules, vials, and syringes, are packed in plastic blisters or trays before being inserted in a carton box with a leaflet.
 Replacing plastic trays with full carton trays for secondary packaging or replacing PVC by alternate recyclable material for primary packaging are ongoing projects.
-In 2023, 39% of our vaccines are blister-free.
+In 2023, 39% of our syringe's vaccines are blister-free.
 Reaching 100% by 2027 will mobilize significant investments, internal resources as well as end-user practice change management.

-Paper & Carton
+Paper & Cardboard